christabor/diagram-tools-js/README.md

 #### S
 * Sankey diagram - represents material, energy or cost flows with quantity proportional arrows in a process network.
+* Schematic diagram
 * Sentence diagram - represents the grammatical structure of a natural language sentence.
-* Sequence diagram from UML 8/9 and SysML
 * SDL/GR diagram - Specification and Description Language.
 SDL is a formal language used in computer science.
+* Sequence diagram from UML 8/9 and SysML
+* Shear and moment diagram
 * Smith chart
 * [Spider chart](https://github.com/alangrafu/radar-chart-d3)
 * [Spray diagram](https://github.com/mbostock/d3/wiki/Gallery)